grafana/tempo/docs/sources/tempo/traceql/_index.md

 | rootName        | string      | if it exists the name of the root span in the trace             | { rootName = "HTTP GET" }       |
 | rootServiceName | string      | if it exists the service name of the root span in the trace     | { rootServiceName = "gateway" } |

+{{% admonition type="note" %}}
-**Note:** `traceDuration`, `rootName` and `rootServiceName` are trace level intrinsics and will be the same for all spans in the same trace.
-Additionally, these intrinsics are significantly more performant because they have to inspect much less data then a span level intrinsic.
-They should be preferred whenever possible to span level intrinsics.
+`traceDuration`, `rootName` and `rootServiceName` are trace-level intrinsics and will be the same for all spans in the same trace.
+Additionally, these intrinsics are significantly more performant because they have to inspect much less data then a span-level intrinsic.
+They should be preferred whenever possible to span-level intrinsics.
+{{% /admonition %}}

 ### Attribute fields